My Birthdays at Kirby’s: Filet Mignon for Everyone!

 by Paula Bosse

-I grew up in the Lower Greenville area, and since we had a nice steakhouse just a couple of blocks away, that’s where we always went for family birthdays: Kirby’s.
-I had forgotten about the birthday cards they sent out until my mother showed me one that had been sent to me.
-The thing that made these cards special to a child was the inclusion of a dime.
+I grew up in the Lower Greenville area, and since we had a nice steakhouse just a couple of blocks away, that’s where we always went for family birthdays and special occasions: Kirby’s.
+I had forgotten about the birthday cards they sent out until my mother came across one in a recent move which was addressed to “Miss Paula Bosse.”
+Other than receiving actual mail, the thing that made these cards really exciting for a child was the inclusion of a dime.
 I always thought of it as a little birthday treat, but my mother suggested it was more of a subtle reminder to the parents to spend that dime on a call for reservations.

 I was sad when they tore the building down, and even though there is now a chain of restaurants with the name “Kirby’s” — they even built a new one a couple of blocks down from the original location — there’s no way it could ever be the same.